Oxygen over-saturation in life and flute playing

 When you feel ready to go beyond the daily habits, there are few basic exercises we can start with to build and grow our CO2 tolerance:

 • Increase your nose breathing activity.
 When walking while breathing through your nose feels easy, up the ante by taking a short jog while only breathing through the nose (this could even be a jog that lasts just ten steps).
 Or, find a hill on a regular walk and climb the hill while only nose breathing.
 The goal is to maintain a slow, steady, gentle breath.
-If you nose breathing becomes labored, walk slower or take a break until it returns to normal.
+If your nose breathing becomes labored, walk slower or take a break until it returns to normal.

 Many professional athletes have seen huge improvements in their performance through breathwork and exercises for CO2 tolerance.
 Doesn’t it make sense that we might also benefit as wind players who work with oxygen and CO2 every time we pick up our instrument?

-Not only did my pace improve (admittedly it started out pretty slow - that hill is big!), but my feelings of breathlessness due to nerves in rehearsal and performance became more manageable and notably different.
+Not only did my pace improve (admittedly it started out pretty slow - that hill is big!), but my feelings of breathlessness due to nerves in rehearsal and performance became more manageable and notably improved.
 I was shocked at the rapidity of the change.
 It certainly inspired me to continue exploring all the many ways breathwork can improve my quality of life and my flute playing.

-I hope you are feeling inspired to explore what your breath can do!
+I hope you are feeling inspired to explore what your breath can do.
 If you are interested in the topic, I highly recommend the follow books:

 Breath, by James Nestor